MoAlyousef/crtb_net/README.md

 camke --build bin
 ./server
 ```
+The build requires that the rtb lib (from github.com/moalyousef/rtb) be cloned into the same parent directory.

 The example server should listen on 127.0.0.1:8000 and should serve the pages in the docroot statically.
 Also any request to 127.0.0.1:8000/hello/{name} with the name placeholder accepting any string since it has an explicit handler.